-We are a (mostly) traditional bluegrass band from Columbus, Ohio.
+We are a bluegrass and Americana band from Columbus, Ohio.
 All of us have a long history of playing in various bands.
-In other words we’re OLD!
+In other words we’re EXPERIECED!

-Mike Barrie On mandolin for Clintonville Grass, Mike Barrie played bluegrass-country-eclectic music primarily in the E. Lansing area, back in the day.
+Mike Barrie On mandolin for The Walhalla Ramblers, Mike Barrie played bluegrass-country-eclectic music primarily in the E. Lansing area, back in the day.
 He was the more handsome member of the Barrie Brothers.
 He particularly likes heart-felt songs and songs with a twist.

 Wilson Burrows Wilson Burrows first played bluegrass back in 1964 in his California high school band, “The Clary Grove Boys.”
 After a many-year detour into Old-Time music, he is ready to again assume the pursuit of fast-flatpicked fiddle tunes.